 The Company entered into a Convertible Note Payable with Vis Vires Group, Inc. on August 10, 2015 for \$84,000 to fund short-term working capital.
 The Vis Vires Note accrued interest at a rate of 8% per annum and becomes due on May 12, 2016 and was convertible into common stock on February 5, 2016.
 The Vis Vires Note was convertible at 65% of the average of the lowest three day trading price in the 10 days prior to conversion.
-The Company recorded accrued interest of \$2,099 as of December 31, 2015.
 On February 6, 2015, the Company paid \$114,979 to Vis Vires to repay the Note Payable in full.

-The Company entered into Convertible Promissory Notes totaling \$395,000 with accredited investors during September to November 2015 to fund short-term working capital.
-The Notes accrue interest at a rate of 8% per annum and become due September 2016 to November 2016 and are convertible into common stock as part of our next financing.
-The Company recorded accrued interest of \$6,088 as of December 31, 2015.
+The Company entered into Convertible Promissory Notes totaling \$710,000 with accredited investors during September 2015 to February 2016 to fund short-term working capital.
+The Notes accrue interest at a rate of 8% per annum and become due September 2016 to February 2017 and are convertible into common stock at the same price of our next financing.
+The Company recorded accrued interest of \$31,275 as of June 30, 2016.
+The investors received \$710,000 in warrants that are exercisable into common stock at the price of the common stock sold in our next public financing.